 To find the best fit for an open position today, you need to get creative with where and how you recruit talent.

 You can ask within Slack communities for first-hand recommendations or even converse with a candidate directly.
 In the latter case, founders and HR managers can screen applicants and make an offer through the platform.
-When you hire with help from a Slack community, you can be more confident about the quality of the applicant and how well they’d fit in at your company.
+When you hire with help from a Slack community, you can be more confident about the quality of the applicant and how well they’d fit in with your company culture.

 One of the key benefits of joining Slack communities is the ability to connect with subject matter experts and influencers easily.
 Now we all know that the normal process to do get hold of these people is tough and entails a flurry of LinkedIn In-mails, tweets and cold outreach emails.